Norwegian Lundehund: Characteristics

 The Norwegian Lundehund is a small, rectangular Spitz type dog with several unique phenotypical traits.
 They have a great range of motion in its joints, allowing it to fit into and extricate itself from narrow passages and tunnels.
-Dogs of this breed are able to bend their head backwards along their own spine, similar to New Guinea singing dog, Bornean dingo and Australian dingo, and turn their forelegs to the side at a 90-degree horizontal angle to their body, much like human arms.
+Dogs of this breed are able to bend their head backwards along their own spine, similar to the New Guinea singing dog, Bornean dingo and Australian dingo, and turn their forelegs to the side at a 90-degree horizontal angle to their body, much like human arms.
 Their pricked, upright ears can be folded shut to form a near-tight seal by folding forward or backward, protecting them from dirt and parasites.

 The Norwegian Lundehund is a polydactyl: instead of the normal four toes per foot, the Lundehund normally has six toes, all fully formed, jointed and muscled.
 Some specimens may on occasion have more or fewer than six toes per foot, but this is then outside the breed standard.

 The outercoat is dense and rough with a soft undercoat.
-The Lundehund is adapted to climb narrow cliff paths in Værøy where it originally would have hunted puffins.
-Some general information can be found on the Norwegian Lundehund Association webpages.
+The Lundehund is adapted to climb narrow cliff paths on the island of Værøya where it originally would have hunted puffins.

 The breed is being tested in Tromsø airport by the Norwegian Air Traffic and Airport Management as a solution to airplane bird strikes.
 The dog is used to search for bird eggs around the airport for disposal.

-The Lundehund has great potential in the sport of Falconry for flushing quarry in hard to reach places.
-A hybrid between the Lundehund and a pointer has great possibilities in the sport.
-The Lundehound is an active breed that requires a fair amount of exercise.
-It is not a particularly good family dog, and does not tolerate children well.
-The best owner for a Lundehund would be a single owner with an active lifestyle and a bit of money to spend on a good vet and a quality, custom made diet.
+The Lundehund is an active breed that requires a fair amount of exercise.
+It is a good family dog, and tolerates children well if properly socialized.